MarcMDE/UnitySimpleInventorySystem/README.md

 /Scripts: The developed scripts.

 ## Note that...
-* I started with an older Unity version, and some of the UI elements are not using the "new" TextMesh UI elements.
+* I started the project with an older Unity version, and some of the UI elements are not using the "new" TextMesh UI elements.
 * The controls UI elements have been implemented in a quicker and least ideal way than the rest of the project elements, since they only prupose is to test the inventory system.